Seasonal affective disorder (SAD)

 Don't brush off that yearly feeling as simply a case of the "winter blues" or a seasonal funk that you have to tough out on your own.
 Take steps to keep your mood and motivation steady throughout the year.

 In most cases, seasonal affective disorder symptoms appear during late fall or early winter and go away during the sunnier days of spring and summer.
-However, some people with the opposite pattern have symptoms that begin in spring or summer.
+Less commonly, people with the opposite pattern have symptoms that begin in spring or summer.
 In either case, symptoms may start out mild and become more severe as the season progresses.

 - Feeling depressed most of the day, nearly every day